optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 </div>
 <div class=rightcol>

-- No default algorithm
+- But there is no default algorithm
-- Many optional arguments scipy does not have

 </div>